graceniyigena34/Developer-Dashboard/README.md

 The dashboard is fully responsive, works on desktop and mobile, and supports both dark mode and light mode, allowing users to switch themes for better accessibility and comfort.
 Designed for scalability, it can be extended with authentication, API integration, admin features, and additional charts.

+ ## Conclusion
+ The Developer Dashboard is a fully responsive and user-friendly web application that combines modern design, interactive charts, and analytics features to help developers and administrators efficiently monitor key metrics.
+With support for both dark mode and light mode, it offers a flexible and accessible interface while remaining highly scalable for future enhancements such as authentication, real-time data integration, and extended admin functionalities.
+This project serves as a solid foundation for building comprehensive developer or admin tools.